 Hummock Island, purchased by the ART in 2016, was grazed for decades by livestock, resulting in substantial erosion of about one third of the island.
 The ART aims to re-vegetate these areas and return them to their original state.
 In order to achieve this goal, we are dependent on your help!
 Tussac-planting has proven to be a very efficient means of re-vegetating coastal areas of the Falklands, with the additional benefit of tussac being able to store ca. 50 tons of carbon per hectare, which is comparable to a temperate forest.

-Today, a number of organisations offers carbon compensations.
-However, very few of these organisations provide details on where and how your money has been spent.
-We offer you to support the renaturation of Hummock and thereby compensate for your personal carbon footprint.
+Today, a number of organisations offer carbon compensations.
+However, very few of these organisations provide details about where and how your money has been spent.
+We offer you the opportunity to support the restoration of Hummock Island and thereby compensate for your personal carbon footprint.
 Hummock Island has an area of 303 ha, of which roughly one third is eroded.
-Preliminary calculations have shown that with ca. 1000 Euro we can renaturate one hectar of Hummock.
-For each donation worth at least 0.5 ha you will receive a certificate and regular updated on our advances.
-Please state ‘Hummock’ on your money transfer.
+Preliminary calculations have shown that with ca. 1000 Euro we can re-vegetate one hectare of Hummock.
+For each donation worth at least 0.5 ha you will receive a certificate and regular updates on our progress.